aiidateam/kiwipy/docs/source/concepts.rst

 .. _concepts:

-Here I preparing to firstly introduce the differences between task, rpc, and broadcast and their usage scenario, because the task in kiwipy is slightly different from the task defined in RabbitMQ's tutorial.
-The task in kiwipy is bidirectional and the return value can be obtained in client, which is more like a simple rpc.
-Thus easy to be confused with rpc mode.
+Here we introduce the meaning of task, rpc, and broadcast and their usage scenarios, since the meaning of a the task in ``kiwipy`` differs slightly from the one in RabbitMQ's tutorial.

-Secondly, I prepare to introduce the concepts of loop dependent communicator and thread dependent communicator, which are objects might be used by other library directly.
+Furthermore, we introduce the concepts of loop-dependent and thread-dependent communicators, which are objects that might be used directly by dependent libraries.

 ***********************
 Task
 ***********************

-One-to-one
+The task in kiwipy is bidirectional and the return value can be obtained by the client, which is more like a simple rpc.
+Thus easy to be confused with rpc mode.

 *********
 Rpc